NishanthPrajith/carIdentificationApp/README.md

 **We used two strategies to do image augmentation**

 #### First Strategy
-The first strategy we used is to change the background for some of the car images in our training dataset that are with a white background.
+The first strategy we used is to change the background for some of the car images in our training dataset that had white backgrounds.
+We did this to add some noise to the images so the model will be able to better generalize.
 Below you see the code for changing the background.
 It takes 3 parameters, one is the src path, and one is the background src path.
 It will then combine the two images and produce a new image and store it in the destination path.

 We were expecting this will help increasing the performance of the model, but it actually hurt the performance.
-The reason could be that the background we added is giving too much noises, and so that it is harder for the model to learn.
+We assume that this could be the result of the background we added which is adding too much noise.
+This in turn is making it harder for the model to learn and generalize.

 ```python
 # Function to change the background